Inulin on a flatlay

 • This prebiotic fiber is found naturally in popular foods like onion and garlic, but the inulin most commonly used in processed foods is an extract made from chicory root, Jerusalem artichoke, or blue agave.

-• OLIPOP uses inulin from chicory root and Jerusalem artichoke to contribute to the 9 grams of fiber in each can of soda.
+• OLIPOP uses inulin from chicory root and Jerusalem artichoke to contribute to the high fiber in each can of soda.

 We make refreshing emails, too.